 If someone searches for mattresses online, they are going to hear about Saatva and Casper.
-These are two of the most successful companies in the bed in a box market, and they make some high-quality mattresses.
+These are two of the most successful companies in the online market, and they make some high-quality mattresses.

 The two most popular models from these companies are the Saatva Luxury Firm innerspring mattress and the Casper Original all-foam mattress.
 To help all those mattress shoppers out there, we would like to compare these two models.
 Read our full Saatva vs Casper mattress comparison to see which is best for you!

-Saatva vs. CasperCompare the Saatva and Caspert mattresses below to see which may be best for you!
+Saatva vs. CasperCompare the Saatva and Casper mattresses below to see which may be best for you!